asnaassalam/online-food-ordering-system/README.md

 ## Features

 ### Customer Features

-- User registration and login
-- Browse menu items with categories
+- **User Registration and Login**: Secure account creation and access.
+- **Browse Menu Items**: View detailed descriptions and prices of menu items.
-- Add items to the cart
+- **Add Items to Cart**: Easily add and modify items in the shopping cart.
-- Place orders with multiple payment options
+- **Place Orders**: Complete your order with multiple payment options.
-- Leave feedback and reviews
+- **Leave Feedback and Reviews**: Share your dining experience with reviews and ratings.
+- **Table Reservation**: Reserve a table for your visit by selecting a date, time, and number of guests.

 ### Admin Features

-- Manage menu items and categories
+- **Manage Menu Items and Categories**: Add, update, and remove menu items and categories.
-- View and manage customer orders
+- **View and Manage Customer Orders**: Access and process customer orders efficiently.
-- Handle table reservations
+- **Handle Table Reservations**: View and manage table reservations made by customers.
-- View customer feedback
+- **View Customer Feedback**: Monitor and respond to customer reviews.
-- Manage user accounts
+- **Manage User Accounts**: Administer user accounts and permissions.

 ## Technology Stack